hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 * `partner_id` - (Optional) A GUID/UUID that is [registered](https://docs.microsoft.com/azure/marketplace/azure-partner-customer-usage-attribution#register-guids-and-offers) with Microsoft to facilitate partner resource usage attribution.
 This can also be sourced from the `ARM_PARTNER_ID` Environment Variable.

-* `auxiliary_tenant_ids` - (Optional) Contains a list of other Tenant IDs used for cross-tenant and multi-tenancy scenarios with multiple AzureRM provider definitions.
+* `auxiliary_tenant_ids` - (Optional) Contains a list of (up to 3) other Tenant IDs used for cross-tenant and multi-tenancy scenarios with multiple AzureRM provider definitions.
 The list of `auxiliary_tenant_ids` in a given AzureRM provider definition contains the other, remote Tenants and should not include its own `subscription_id` (or `ARM_SUBSCRIPTION_ID` Environment Variable).

 * `skip_provider_registration` - (Optional) Should the AzureRM Provider skip registering the Resource Providers it supports?
 This can also be sourced from the `ARM_SKIP_PROVIDER_REGISTRATION` Environment Variable.
 Defaults to `false`.